 Which Sex Is Right For You?

 The Doberman is an intelligent breed that has found utility in a variety of services but has been especially popular as a guard dog.
 As a family pet, the Doberman is loving and loyal, easy to train, and will fit right in with most families.
 It does require training and early socialization, but it is a good family pet breed.

 While the individual character of the dog is more important, there are some notable differences between male and female Dobies.

 The male is bigger, more playful, and is more tolerant and welcoming of strangers.
 It will bond with all family members, rather than a single person, but its playfulness can translate into distraction.
 The female, on the other hand, is more likely to listen but less eager to please.
 She will potty train sooner but will tend to form a close bond with a single family member, rather than all of the family.

-Whichever gender you choose, socialize your Doberman early, ensure that they are properly trained, and be prepared to give plenty of daily exercise to ensure a healthy and happy dog.
+Whichever sex you choose, socialize your Doberman early, ensure that they are properly trained, and be prepared to give plenty of daily exercise to ensure a healthy and happy dog.